lupyuen/pinetime-graphic/README.md

 ## PineTime Bootloader

-To convert the file `pinetime-graphic.png` to a C array...
+To convert the file `pinetime-graphic.png` (240 x 240 resolution) to a C array...

 ```bash
 cargo run -v pinetime-graphic.png